*****The Manitou Incline is currently closed for safety reasons during the COVID-19 shelter-in-place order*****

 Be prepared, conditions may vary!

 Weather in Colorado is unpredictable and afternoon thunderstorms are common in the summer.
 Colorado ties for 4th place in the number of lightning-related fatalities, so start early and get off the mountain if in doubt.
-In spring, winter, and fall, check the forecast and be prepared for snow.
+In fall, winter, and spring, check the forecast and be prepared for snow.
 Even if the steps appear dry, bring hiking spikes to help maintain traction on the shadier downhill portion.

 Difficulty level: Extreme (we promise we’re not kidding)